Choosing the best contact lens solution

 Finding the best contact lens solution for you

 A list like this can help narrow down your choices.
-It can also guide you toward the lens solution that works best for your individual needs.
+It can also guide you toward the lens solution that works for your individual needs.

-Finding that perfect lens solution still might take some trial and error, though.
+Finding that perfect lens solution for you still might take some trial and error, though.
 When in doubt?
 We recommend speaking to your eye care professional (this is especially important if you have any special concerns or conditions).
 They can let you know which ones to try — or maybe even which ones to avoid.